HC seeks CBI stand on Maneka's plea against order for probe in graft case against her | Law-Order

 The Delhi High Court Friday sought the CBI response on BJP MP Maneka Gandhi's plea challenging a trial court order rejecting its closure report in a graft case against her and two others and directing further investigation in the matter.
 Justice Yogesh Khanna, while issuing notice to the CBI and seeking its stand on Gandhi's plea, also put on hold the special court's February 4 order to the extent it directs the agency to place the material it has before the sanctioning authority for her prosecution.

-CBI had filed a closure report in the case in 2008 as well and the special court had also rejected it then and ordered further investigation.
-Thereafter, it again filed a closure report which was rejected by the special court in February this year, the high court was informed.
+CBI had first filed a closure report in the case in 2008 as well and the special court had also rejected it then and ordered further investigation.
+Thereafter, it again filed a closure report which was rejected by the special court in February this year.

 - READ MORE ON: